slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On productivity

 <!--
+“Work expands so as to fill the time available for its completion.” -- C. Northcote Parkinson

+- nothing will make you more productive than owning your time. nothing will make you less productive than selling it. -- naval
+- say no: «it doesn't feel right to me.» no more explanations are needed (naval)
 - work is a queue of queues. trying hard is not the key to success. this not mean that you don't put your best effort.
 - Strategic laziness as a leverage point.
 - maker days and manager days